Join us in exploring Lodz: The City of Four Cultures!

 Taube Jewish Heritage Tours is excited to take you on this special journey of discovery.

-Date: Wednesday, August 1; or Thursday, August 2 or Sunday, August 12
+Date: Thursday, August 2 and Sunday, August 12

 Meeting point: lobby of the Hilton Warsaw Hotel and Convention Centre on Grzybowska 63 street